niladhikari/niladhikari/README.md

 👀 I'm interested in android app development with Java.
 🌱 I’m currently learning android app development.
 🙇 I have knowledge about C Programming, Java, and Shell Script.
-💞️ I have experience in HTML, CSS, JavaScript, and JQuery.
+💞️ I have experience in HTML, CSS, JavaScript.